DuckyBlender/mc-generation-rust/README.md

 ## TODO

 - [x] Implement a crude cube spawning system thingy
-- [ ] Optimize it using a chunk system and meshing
+- [x] Optimize it using a chunk system and meshing
-- [ ] Fix chunk borders
+- [ ] Fix chunk borders (don't render the faces that are touching other chunks but connect them seamlessly)
 - [ ] Add a surface generator and blend it using a function
 - [ ] Add a skybox
 - [ ] Add players